 Skip to main content

-Most real workflows decompose work into items and process each one.
-Gump handles this with foreach and optionally parallel.
+Most real workflows decompose work into tasks and process each one.
+Gump handles this with split + each and optionally parallel.

 steps: